heavyblotto/memorativa/docs/story.md

 ## Focus Spaces

-Focus spaces serve as active workspaces where Glass Beads can be manipulated and studied.
+Focus spaces serve as active workspaces where percepts and concepts can be manipulated and studied.
 These spaces maintain:
-- Current configuration of active Beads
+- Current configuration of active charts
 - Temporal vectors and their relationships
 - Workspace history and state information
 - Applied lenses and their settings